FCA reviews letters from banks on advisers' role in company listings- source

 A report in the Sunday Times said that the Financial Conduct Authority was considering launching an inquiry into advisers, following complaints from major banks that they had attempted to influence the views of independent research analysts on the companies they are helping to list.

-The source said that the FCA had received letters and was reviewing them in line with normal practise.
+The source said that the FCA had received letters and was reviewing them in line with normal practice.
 The FCA had not yet decided whether to launch an investigation, the source said.

 Advisers, such as Lazard, Rothschild and STJ Advisors, help to choose banks to handle a stock market listing and the advisers also guide the company that is listing through the process.